kassi/sublime-text-2-guard-helpers/README.md

-# RspecHelpers
+# GuardHelpers

-Commands for daily use of rspec.
+Commands for daily use of guard.

 ## Prerequisites

-You need to have a rails app set up to use `rspec` and `guard`.
+You need to have a rails app set up to use `guard`.
+The current implementation works only with `rspec` results.

 ## Installation

-You have 3 options for installing RspecHelpers Plugin: using Package Control, using Git, or just downloading it.
+You have 3 options for installing GuardHelpers Plugin: using Package Control, using Git, or just downloading it.

 ### Package Control

 Inside Sublime Text 2, open your command pallete (⌘ + ⇧ + P on OS X), and select "Package Control: Install Package".

-After this, search for "rspechelpers" and install it!
+After this, search for "GuardHelpers" and install it!

 ### Git